ubc/iPeer/readme.md

 iPeer is a peer evaluation app that enables instructors to create forms and rubrics for students to fill out.
 It is commonly used in Team-Based Learning or project-based courses, where teammates have to evaluate each other's contributions.

+> [!IMPORTANT]
-iPeer was first developed in 2002 and has had many contributors over the the decades.
+> iPeer was first developed in 2002 and has had many contributors over the decades.
 However, maintenance and improvements have been sporadic over the last few years.
-While iPeer is still deployable and usable, support and up-to-date documentation are limited.
-If you are interested in using iPeer for your institution or course, please contact UBC's CTLT and LTIC departments, and we can provide you with the latest operational resources.
+While iPeer is still deployable and usable, up-to-date development documentation is limited.
+If you are interested in using iPeer for your institution, please contact UBC's CTLT and LTIC departments, and we can provide you with the latest operational recommendations and resources.
+As of 2026, we are considering rebuilding iPeer on a new platform to address its existing issues and encourage contributions from other institutions.

 ## Local Development